halftime/Data-Dumps/README.md

 ## starcasinosport.be
 - decent odds
 - 20€ boosted odds are good
+-   has moved on to xx% boosted odds
 - doesn't seem to limit?
 - instant withdrawals
 - 8/10 will take their money again